-One of the key components to running a business is cost.
+One of the key components of running a business is cost.
 It might not be the only component, but it’s definitely high up there on a list of priorities.
 So even if we don’t like talking about it, we have to consider it.
-When faced with two ways of doing something, both of which are legal and ethical and yield the same end result, a hundred percent of business owners are going to choose the one that is most cost effective.
+When faced with two ways of doing something, both of which are legal and ethical and yield the same end result, a hundred percent of business owners are going to choose the one that is most cost-effective.

 Planning out these cloud migrations is crucial.
 You don’t want to be yet another statistic and have your project fall into any of the three categories.
 So, let’s take a look at your options:

 Falling into the category of high-risk when it comes to failure or re-architecture, we have on-prem solutions, specifically: